 - A bottle beside a nursing pillow

-Evidence shows frequent breastfeeding helps preserve supply, even with formula.
+Frequent breastfeeding or pumping helps many parents preserve supply, even with formula.

 If you choose combo feeding, monitor your milk supply, note any drop, and keep your routine flexible.
-Your body isn’t failing—it’s responding.
+Your body isn’t failing.
+It’s responding to demand.

-To protect your milk supply while combo feeding, pump regularly—especially after night formula feeds—so your breasts still get enough stimulation to keep making milk.
+To protect your milk supply while combo feeding, pump regularly, especially when formula replaces a night nursing session.
+This gives your breasts stimulation to keep making milk.

-When formula feeding replaces a nursing session, it can reduce demand, so pumping helps your body keep producing breast milk.
-Aim for 8-12 pumping sessions in 24 hours if you can, and include night-time pumping to support prolactin, the hormone that drives lactation.
+When formula replaces a nursing session, it can reduce demand.
+Pumping helps your body keep producing breast milk.

 This approach lets you use combo feeding with more freedom while protecting production and keeping your breastfeeding goals on track.

-If you use formula at night and breastfeed less often overall, your milk production can dip because supply depends on regular breast stimulation.
+If you use formula at night and breastfeed less often overall, your milk production can dip.
+Supply depends on regular breast stimulation.

-With combo feeding, night feeds matter: nighttime breastfeeding boosts prolactin, which supports milk supply.
-If you make formula introduction part of the routine, pump after those feeds to keep your body getting the signal to produce milk and to reduce engorgement.
+With combo feeding, night feeds can matter because nighttime nursing supports milk-making hormones.
+If you make formula introduction part of the routine, pump near those feeds to keep your body getting the signal to produce milk.

 - A sleepy bedside bottle